-In 1963, a group calling themselves the Twelve O’Clock Scholars, with the help of others in the Cape literary community, founded what would become the Cape Cod Writers Center.
-That first year, approximately thirty-five conferees gathered for the first summer writers’ conference in the Tabernacle at the Craigville Conference Center on Cape Cod.
-In 1973, the Cape Cod Writers Conference was incorporated as the Cape Cod Writers’ Center, Inc.
+In 1963, a group headed by author Marion Rawson Vuilleumier and known as the Twelve O’Clock Scholars founded what became the Cape Cod Writers Center.
+That year thirty-five conferees gathered for the first summer writers’ conference in the Tabernacle at the Craigville Conference Center in Centerville, Massachusetts.
+By 1973, the Cape Cod Writers Conference was incorporated as the Cape Cod Writers’ Center, Inc. (CCWC)

-In the years since then, thanks to the foresight of the founders and the dedication of the Cape’s vibrant literary community, CCWC has grown into a dynamic and beloved organization.
-The annual conference now draws hundreds of participants from around the country and the world, and CCWC hosts a variety of literary events around the year and around the region.
-With the help and participation of our members, we plan to keep growing and nourishing the writing community on Cape Cod and beyond.
+Thanks to the foresight of the founders and the dedication of the Cape’s vibrant literary community, the CCWC grew into a dynamic and beloved organization.
+Its annual conference now draws hundreds of participants across the nation and overseas for its summer conference.
+During the year writers also participate in a variety of literary events through the CCWC, including Writers Night Out social networking sessions, Pathways to Publication seminars, Breakfast with the Authors programs, and small bi-monthly critique groups by genre.
+With the help and participation of our members, the CCWC keeps evolving to help writers at all skill levels improve their work and ready it for publication.

 The mission of the Cape Cod Writers Center is to assist published and aspiring writers of all genres, abilities and ages to develop their writing skills and learn the business of editing, publishing and publicizing; to publicize authors and their works; to provide opportunities for writers to congregate for inspiration, education, and networking; and to introduce readers to authors and their work.